ashish-makwana87/nextjs-airbnb-clone-project/README.md

 - Hosted on Vercel.

 - Improved LCP score for landing page from 2.66 seconds (needs improvement) to 2.29 seconds (good) by optimizing image load size.
+- Custom error handler to capture and display errors for every route.